-Chromebooks are a tool to support and enhance learning and promote creativity such as accessing Google documents and recording visual elements of learning such as role play or experiments.
-We seek to equip all our students with the necessary skills and modes of thinking so that they will succeed in a constantly changing society, where high levels of skill in the use of new technologies are the currency for future employment.
+Chromebooks can be used as a tool to support and enhance learning and promote creativity, such as accessing Google documents or recording visual elements of learning, such as role play or experiments.
+We seek to equip all our students with the necessary skills and modes of thinking, so that they will succeed in a constantly changing society, where high levels of skill in the use of new technologies are the currency for employment.